In this post we’ll be talking about classic rock songs in memes. We’ll be examining the 60s, 70s, and 80s

 In this case, Roger sang lead vocals on this song and he was very proud of the song, begging Freddie to allow it as the b-side to “Bohemian Rhapsody”.
 Like the meme above says, Roger Taylor apparently locked himself in a cupboard until Freddie said yes.

-This song is interpreted as being a metaphor for sex.
+This song is sometimes interpreted as being a metaphor for sex.
 These lyrics point to that meaning: “When I’m holding your wheel/All I hear is your gear/With my hand on your grease gun/Mmm, it’s like a disease, son.”

 “In The Air Tonight” – Phil Collins (1981)